-Class 7: (10-17-13) Character, Success and Social Influence
+Class 7: (3-1-15) Character, Success and Social Influence

-Read: Dale Carnegie, How to Win Friends and Influence People (1937) (Parts 1 and 2 only - roughly the first 100+ pages); Shell, Springboard, Chapter 9.
-READ CARNEGIE FIRST!
+Read: Dale Carnegie, How to Win Friends and Influence People (1937) (Parts 1 and 2 only - roughly the first 100+ pages).

-Activity: Group discussion on authenticity vs. social "technique."
+Activity: Also, we'll have group discussion on authenticity vs. social "technique" and whether altruism is possible.
 Share examples of your "Friends of Virtue."
-Homework: pick one of Carnegie's techniques and practice using it during the coming week.
-You can report on your results in the next class.
+Homework for next class: pick one of Carnegie's techniques and practice using it during the coming Spring Break.
+You will report on your results in the next class.